RedChair Pre-Intervention & Preparation

 - Make a list of everyone who is, could, and should be in contact with the AI.

 - Ignore any reasons why people should not be involved.
 Just list them initially.

 - List health and legal history of AI.

 - Discuss with Interventionist and short-list group members.

 - Invite members – asking each of them to talk with your Interventionist.

 - Based on the sharing and collation of information from previous steps.

 - Decide on Intervention Model.
-(Invitational, Johnson etc)
+(ACT, Johnson etc)